nosas/blog/toonvision/classification/article.md

 * **Dropout** - dropout some of the output nodes in the model to prevent overfitting.
 * **Regularization** - regularize the model by adding a penalty to the loss function.
 * **Small learning rate** - use a small learning rate to decrease the magnitude of the weight updates and learn slower.
-* **Reducing number of parameters** - too many parameters can the model to memorize the dataset.
+* **Reducing number of parameters** - too many parameters conditions the model to memorize the dataset.
 * **Early stopping** - stop training the model if the model doesn't improve after a certain number of epochs.
 * **Learning rate decay** - decrease the optimizer's learning rate after each epoch.